 This past September—five years later and a few states southward—Vestal became the residency program director in Duke Psychiatry & Behavioral Sciences.
-She succeeds Dr. Jane Gagliardi, Duke Psychiatry’s vice chair of education, who led the residency program from 2013 to 2019.
+She succeeds Jane Gagliardi, MD, MHS, Duke Psychiatry’s vice chair of education, who led the residency program from 2013 to 2019.

 We recently sat down with Vestal to learn more about her background and her vision for Duke Psychiatry’s residency program.
 Here are some excerpts from our conversation.